 The list below includes all the Italian bakeries in Manhattan.
 I am not including a lot of bakeries in the outer boroughs and New Jersey because 1.
 I don’t go there that often or 2.
 I haven’t been to the bakery in years so I can’t speak to how it is now.
 So don’t get upset with me if your favorite bakery is not on my list.
 I am not including Arthur Avenue in the Bronx even though it has a lot of Italian bakeries.
 I’ve written about them here, and I think that if you go to the area, any one you try will be excellent.

 The ones I’ve listed are good.
 Some bakeries do some items better than others.
 But they all excel at something, namely, keeping tradition alive in a difficult time.
 My all-time favorite bakery is Monteleone’s in Jersey City.
 I think it exemplifies Italian American taste.
-My favorite cafés are Caffe Dante and La Lanterna.
-I have spent many hours (and dollars) in both of these places in the past 16 years.
+My favorite cafés were the old Caffe Dante and La Lanterna.
+I have spent many hours (and dollars) in both of these places in the past 20 years.
 So on to the question everyone wants to know.
 Who has the best cannoli?
 This is a tough one.
 My answer is Monteleone’s followed by Villabate Alba.
 But again, you can’t go wrong at any of these places.

 Veniero’s, 342 E. 11th Street (between 1st Avenue & 2nd Avenue), (212) 674-7070, www.venierospastry.com